eirisocherry/csgo-editing/README.md

 ## Support
 Author: https://youtube.com/@shy_rikki
-If you have any questions or found a bug, please create an issue in this repository or dm me in discord: `shy_rikki`
+If you have any questions or found a bug, join my discord server: https://discord.gg/AAJxThhbBf